Buffalo AKG Art Museum: Deaccessioning and the museum's mission

-The decision to deaccession certain art works was made by a vote of the museum's Board of Directors, was voted on and ratified by the entire membership, and followed the guidelines of the American Alliance of Museums.
+The decision to deaccession certain art works was made by a vote of the museum's board of directors, was voted on and ratified by the entire membership, and followed the guidelines of the American Alliance of Museums.
 The sale raised questions about how museums can remain vital when they are situated in economically declining regions and have limited means for raising funds for operations and acquisitions.

 Hours

-The gallery is open from 10 a.m. to 5 p.m., Tuesday through Sunday.
-On the first Friday of each month, the gallery is open from 10 a.m. to 10 p.m. with free admission to the permanent collection through the support of M&T Bank.
+The museum is open from 10 am to 8 pm, Thursday and Friday, and 10 am to 5 pm, Saturday through Monday.
+On the first Friday of each month, admission to the museum is Pay What You Wish sponsored by M&T Bank.

 Management

 Governance

 Since 2013, Janne Sirén has been director of the Albright–Knox Art Gallery.
 Sirén is believed to be the first director from the Nordic region to take the helm of a major American art museum.